protesilaos/my-website/_commentary/2026-08-24-independence-symbiosis-trance-music.md

 world.
 This practice started when I was around ten years old.
 At the time, I discovered trance music, which is about the most niche genre you could get in Greece, at least in those pre-Internet times.
-Here are a couple of examples, which I consider masterpieces:
+Here are three examples, which I consider masterpieces:

+- Weaver by Star Children <https://www.youtube.com/watch?v=mGRyt4O-J50>
+  (I first discovered it as part of the album _Transistance 3_).
 - Milky Way by Space Odyssey <https://www.youtube.com/watch?v=4yU5L3tdsRI>
   (I first listened to this in the album _Trance Wars 2_).
 - Megamix by Soundreamer <https://www.youtube.com/watch?v=eKqk6KhScI8>